GloriEvo/GloriEvo/README.md

 hi I need a cuddle buddy who can just sit and be semi-afk with me for like 3 hours and can tolerate me not wanting to talk ok applications open thank you

+don't drag me into the infighting im so tired it's not what im sitting at the pride area for

 ##

 ### ▼ Pony Town Info ▼